mdda/mdda.github.io/_posts/OSS/2019-08-27-onda-v10-pro-root.md

 ls: cannot access '/dev/ttyACM0': No such file or directory
 {% endhighlight %}

+Hypothesis : The device is tested for being a COM port for a few seconds upon plugin, but if it doesn't respond as a modem quickly enough, it falls back to being a standard USB storage device.

+So : Why isn't this modem working?

+### Change the ownership of the modem device...

 {% highlight bash %}
 [root]# getent group dialout